strato-net/strato-platform/doc/Operations.md

 echo "Image ${IMAGE_TAG} created"
 ```

-Compilition of the binary will likely still be a bottleneck,
+Compilation of the binary will likely still be a bottleneck,
 but if it only has to compile the package or two that you are working
 in the savings can be worth it over a full rebuild.
 With a full cache,
 this takes 4s to create a new image: